Suraj2093/azure-docs/articles/jboss-eap-on-azure-for-enterprise-java-apps/jboss-eap-on-azure-for-enterprise-java-apps.md

 If you do not have RHEL OS license of you own, you will have to use RHEL PAYG (Pay-As-You-Go) marketplace image for deployment.
 RHEL Pay-As-You-Go image carries a separate hourly charge that is in addition to Microsoft's Linux VM rates.
 In this case the VM will be licensed automatically after the instance is launched for the first time and total price of the VM consists of the base Linux VM price plus RHEL VM image surcharge.
 See [Red Hat Enterprise Linux pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/red-hat/) for details.
 You also need to have a Red Hat account to register to Red Hat Subscription Manager (RHSM) and install JBoss EAP.

-If you have a RHEL OS license and wish to deploy the VM using BYOS (Bring-Your-Own-Subscription) plan.
+If you have a RHEL OS license you can deploy the VM using BYOS (Bring-Your-Own-Subscription) plan.
 Here your Red Hat Subscription Management (RHSM) account must have both Red Hat Enterprise Linux entitlement (for subscribing the RHEL OS for the VM) and EAP entitlement.
 To provision the RHEL-BYOS VM in your subscription, you will have to enable it in the Cloud Access from Red Hat portal and activate Red Hat Gold Images for your subscription.
 You can enable subscription for cloud access by following the instructions mentioned [here](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/con-enable-subs) and activate the Red Hat Gold Images by following the instructions mentioned [here](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/using_red_hat_gold_images#con-azure-access).
 Once your Azure subscription is enabled, please follow this [link](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/byos) to accept the Marketplace terms for RHEL-BYOS image from your Azure subscription.

 Note that in both the cases your RHSM account needs EAP entitlement to use the Enterprise Application Platform.
 You can get an evaluation account for EAP from [here](https://access.redhat.com/products/red-hat-jboss-enterprise-application-platform/evaluation).